How to Prevent and Treat Running-Related Hip Pain

 1.Talk to Your Doctor

-Regardless if you're currently experiencing hip pain, it's best to consult a doctor before you embark on a new exercise routine.
-That said, if you're beginning to feel discomfort—or have been navigating it for some time—it's crucial to get an expert opinion from a licensed professional.
-They'll be able to provide individualised recommendations and craft a recovery roadmap that might include things like rest, physiotherapy, Pilates, cross training or sleep.
+Regardless if you’re currently experiencing hip pain, it’s best to consult a doctor before you embark on a new exercise routine.
+That said, if you’re beginning to feel discomfort — or have been navigating it for some time — it’s crucial to get an expert opinion from a licensed professional.
+They’ll be able to provide individualized recommendations and craft a recovery roadmap that might include things like rest, physical therapy, Pilates, cross training or sleep.

 2.Incorporate Strength Training into Your Fitness Routine

-Strengthening your hips can help to correct muscle imbalances and help you become less susceptible to injury.
+Strengthening your hips can help to correct muscle imbalances and become less susceptible to injury.
 Some resistance training exercises for your hips include:

 Clamshells or side steps with resistance bands